On infinite staircases in toric symplectic four-manifolds: Introduction

-Note that $B(a)=E(a,a)$ is an open ball of capacity $a$ (and radius $\sqrt{\frac{a}{\pi}}$).
-Following the notation set forth in \cite[Definition~1.1]{dan}, a \textbf{convex toric domain} is the preimage under $\mu$ of a closed region $\Omega\subset \mathbb{R}_{\geq 0}^2$ that is convex, connected, and contains the origin in its interior.
-We denote this $X_\Omega=\mu^{-1}(\Omega)$ and call the region $\Omega$ the {\bf moment polygon} of $X_{\Omega},$ in analogy with the case of closed toric symplectic manifolds.
+For example, if $\Omega$ is the hypotenuse-less triangle with vertices $(0, 0)$, $(a, 0)$, and $(0, b)$, then $X_\Omega$ is the open ellipsoid $E(a, b)$.
+Following the notation set forth in \cite[Definition~1.1]{dan}, a \textbf{convex toric domain} is the preimage under $\mu$ of a closed region $\Omega\subset \mathbb{R}_{\geq 0}^2$ that is convex, connected, and contains the origin in its interior (in the subspace topology on $\mathbb{R}_{\geq 0}^2\subset \R$).
+We denote this $X_\Omega=\mu^{-1}(\Omega)$ and call the region $\Omega$ the {\bf moment polygon} of $X_{\Omega},$ in analogy with the case of closed toric symplectic manifolds, reviewed in \S\ref{subsec:toric}.
+By contrast, we note that $X_\Omega$ is a manifold with boundary, while the closed toric symplectic manifold is a compact manifold (without boundary).
+We illustrate five examples of moment polygons for convex toric domains in Figure~\ref{fig:delzant}.
+For example, the convex toric domain corresponding to the region Figure~\ref{fig:delzant}(a) is the closed ball $\overline{B(3)}$ and the toric symplectic manifold corresponding to this Delzant polygon is $\C P^2$ obtained by collapsing the boundary of $\overline{B(3)}$ by the Hopf fibration.

-There is an extensive literature on symplectic embedding problems where the domain is an ellipsoid: \cite{CV, chls, cg ellipsoid, cgfs polydisk, cghind, ghost, cgk, frenkelmuller, hind, hindkerman, h, qech, mcd, m2, m3, mcduffschlenk, kyler1, kyler2, usher}.
-Even in this seemingly simple situation, there is a subtle mix of rigidity and flexibility.
-Our work continues this theme.
-First, to fix notation, we write $E\embeds X$ to mean that there is a symplectic embedding of $E$ into $X$, and define the \textbf{ellipsoid embedding function} of $X$ by